 How Gartner Dangles Improvements in Magic Quadrant Scores to Software Vendors for Payments

 The proposal that vendors need to spend money to improve their position with Gartner is openly discussed in the vendor community.
 This system is commonly referred to as “pay to play,” and the term is extremely well-known in the industry.
-I named this heading “public and informed,” because it is unclear how many people who read Gartner’s research even know that vendors pay Gartner.
+I named this heading “public and informed” because it is unclear how many people who read Gartner’s research know that vendors pay Gartner.
 However, the more people know Gartner, the more they are aware of this activity.
-I was personally unaware that Gartner received payments from vendors until the head of marketing for a software vendor explained to me how the system worked.
-Gartner has conflicts of interests all over the place and hides these conflicts.
-Their primary way of doing this is to not mention them or to deny they exist if they are brought up.
+I was unaware that Gartner received payments from vendors until the head of marketing for a software vendor explained how the system worked.
+Gartner has conflicts of interest all over the place and hides these conflicts.
+Their primary way of doing this is not to mention them or to deny they exist if they are brought up.

 Gartner often sells what it refers to as technology advisory services, a few of which appear in a Gartner document on the topic and which are listed below:

 - “Will this database platform deliver the performance our application requires?”

 - “Will my key OEM partner be acquired?”